 How to Name an App or Anything Else

-For example, if I were to name a pet grooming business, my first idea would be something with alliteration, like Wash-N-Whiskers.
+For example, if I were to name a pet grooming business, my first idea might be something like Wash-N-Whiskers.

-But if I were to take a step back and do a search for “pet grooming” in the local area, I would see a list of companies with names like:
+It sounds unique, but really it’s not!
+If you do a search for the term “pet grooming” in your local area, you will see a list of companies with names like:

 - Bow-Wow Bath Time